-Going out in Bangkok always give you a challenge when looking for a quiet setting to catch up with your friends – without live performance or otherwise loud music blasting in your ears.
-Places that provide a serine environment, let you relax and have a nice chat with your friends are always welcome.
+Going out in Bangkok always give you a challenge when looking for a quiet setting to catch up with your friends.
+Just relax without live performance or otherwise loud music blasting in your ears in surprisingly rare in the city.
+With that, places that provide a serine environment, that let you relax and have a nice chat with your friends, those are always welcome.
 The Mikkeller Bangkok provides all the attributes to make that happen.
 It is located in a quiet back alley of the already green and more quiet Ekkamai, an upscale residential neighborhood.
 The venue itself is set in a small, older type house with a green garden in front.
 You can sit inside and outside.

 So far I am all for this place.
-That it is a designated place for craft beer does not excite me much, as the hype for craft beer hit Bangkok two years ago and got beaten to death.
+On the the other hand, that it is a designated place for craft beer does not excite me much, as the hype for craft beer hit Bangkok two years ago and got beaten to death.
 But at least here we have a different take on it, away from the usual hipster ambiance.
 I liked the first impression of it.
 Continue reading

 Yesterday I received my new Marco Polo Diamond Membership package.
 Marco Polo is the frequent flyer program from Cathay Pacific.
 Cathay Pacific (CX) is maybe not as well known in the west but one of major premium airlines in the world.
 Cathay was awarded Skytrax‘s 2014 Airline of the Year and has won the “World’s Best Airline” award four times by now, more than any other airline.